 How is a Tribunal panel made up?

 Each case is heard by a panel of three people.
 The chairman will be a lawyer and the other two members will have experience of special educational needs and/or public administration.
 All Tribunal members are strictly required to be impartial and to decide the case on the basis of the law and the documents before them, as well as taking into consideration any oral evidence given at the appeal hearing.

 How do I appeal?

 If you want to appeal against a decision against a decision that the Education and Library Board has made about your child you will need to provide us with certain information and documents.
 The easiest way to do this is to ask for a copy of our ‘How to Appeal’ booklet, which sets out in more detail information about the appeal process and also contains a form that can be completed with all of the relevant information.
 It also contains a checklist of the documents you will need to send to us so that we can register your appeal.
-You can request a copy of this booklet from your Education and Library Board from ourselves (see phone/fax and email details on the back of this leaflet).
+You can request a copy of this booklet from the Tribunal.
+Contact details are below.

 For further information contact:

 16 – 22 Bedford Street